barvian/thesis/paper.md

 #### Views

 In iOS development it seems quite common to delegate all view creation/manipulation responsibilities to the controllers rather than subclass `UIView` directly.
-I'm not keen on this pattern; controllers can very easily grow to thousands of lines this way, making it hard to distinguish between view/layout code and actual business logic.
-I found it more elegant to abstract complex views into their own `UIView` subclasses with accompanying public APIs and delegate protocols for interaction with controllers.
+Unfortunately, this pattern has some considerable disadavantages; controllers can very easily grow to thousands of lines this way, making it hard to distinguish between view/layout code and actual business logic.
+In this application it seemed more elegant to abstract complex views into their own `UIView` subclasses with accompanying public APIs and delegate protocols for interaction with controllers.
 This also drastically encouraged and simplified view re-usage.
 For example, instead of creating and configuring two separate `UIView`s for the relaxation and reflection reminders, shown in {% include fr.html f=3 %} and {% include fr.html f=4 %} respectively, an abstracted `DailyReminderView` class was created and configured by each tab's view controller.

 <div class="o-wrapper__wide">
 	<div class="o-layout">